oscardunge/simple_json_parser_to_sql/readme.md

 ## Output

-- Data inserted into a PostgreSQL database table named `data`.
+- In mentioned example Data inserted into a PostgreSQL database table in schema sql_dwh if it exists.
+Otherwise run "CREATE SCHEMA sql_dwh;"  named `data`.

 ## Tests